-The Environmental and Natural Resources Law Clinic (ENRLC) is pleased to invite eligible candidates to apply for a two-year Clinic Fellow position from June 1, 2016 through May 31, 2018.
+The Environmental Advocacy Clinic (EAC) is pleased to invite eligible candidates to apply for a two-year clinic fellow position from June 1, 2016 through May 31, 2018.
 The fellowship combines the opportunity to obtain an LLM degree in Environmental Law from one of the leading environmental law programs in the nation with the opportunity to work with experienced environmental attorneys and students in a clinic focused on public interest cases.
 The fellowship includes a full tuition waiver and a stipend of approximately $35,000 to cover living expenses.

-In addition to pursuing the LLM, the Clinic Fellow is expected to work at least 20 hours per week in the ENRLC.
-The Fellow will serve as a part-time staff attorney, with significant responsibility for one or more ENRLC cases or projects.
-The Clinic Fellow will work closely with the ENRLC Director and other faculty and staff to represent clients and supervise student clinicians.
+In addition to pursuing the LLM, the Clinic Fellow is expected to work at least 20 hours per week in the EAC.
+The Fellow will serve as a part-time staff attorney, with significant responsibility for one or more EAC cases or projects.
+The Clinic Fellow will work closely with the EAC Director and other faculty and staff to represent clients and supervise student clinicians.

 All fellowship materials should be sent to firstname.lastname@example.org and must include a clear reference to the fellowship.
 Electronic submissions are preferred.
 If unable to send electronically, please send materials to:

 Vermont Law School Admissions Office

 Excellent legal analysis and writing, interpersonal, and communication skills

 Commitment to teaching in a clinical setting and fostering students' professional development

 Demonstrated commitment to environmental protection and public interest law through prior employment, volunteer work, internships or clinical experience is preferred